 The easiest cake you’ll ever make, this recipe requires absolutely no baking and just a few minutes.
 All you’ll need are a stand mixer and a baking dish!

-- Make the Whipped Cream.
+1. Make homemade sweetened whipped cream.
 Combine the heavy cream, mascarpone, cream cheese, sugar, espresso, cocoa, and vanilla.
 Start by beating the ingredients on a low speed, and gradually increase the speed to high until stiff peaks form.

-- Chill.
-Cover the Oreo icebox cake with plastic wrap, and place it in the fridge overnight.
+4. Chill.
+Cover the Oreo icebox cake with plastic wrap, and place it in the fridge for several hours or overnight.
+Dust with powdered sugar and cookie crumbs if desired before serving.

 Tips and Tricks